 Determine Your Budget

 First things first, you should ascertain your budget towards purchasing a lens.
 This is because your budget will determine the type of lens that you can afford.
 One does not have to spend a huge amount before he/she will get a sound lens but you should have it at the back of your mind that high-quality lens churns out better quality images and have a higher life expectancy.
-You should not skimp, rather you should ensure that you secure a top-notch lens that would give you what you really need in a portrait photography.
+You should not skimp, rather you should ensure that you secure a top-notch lens that would give you what you really need in portrait photography.
 With a budget in mind, you will be able to acquire a lens that would match your photography goals.

 You should consider the size of your camera’s sensor before buying a lens.
-The size of your camera’s sensor will allow you purchase the lens that will fit perfectly into your camera.
+The size of your camera’s sensor will allow you to purchase the lens that will fit perfectly into your camera.
 For example, a 50mm camera sensor will give you the rough measure of focal length around 75mm.

 Type of Lens